 Places of Worship

 Contact churches and other faith-based organizations in your area to ask if they have programs for single parents.
-Some facilities offer classes like DivorceCare, Love and Logic and Financial Peace University, as well as back-to-school backpack and holiday toy drives that could benefit you and your family.
+Some facilities offer classes like DivorceCare, Love and Logic, and Financial Peace University, as well as back-to-school backpacks and holiday toy drives that could benefit you and your family.